 How to Tune Gears in Forza Using the Gearing Calculator

-1. Determine if you need to tune gears
+1. Check if you need to tune gears

-If your vehicle does not have major upgrades or engine swaps, you can most likely skip the full transmission tuning (race transmission) and install a sports transmission instead.
+If your vehicle does not have major upgrades or engine swaps, you can most likely skip the full race transmission tuning and install a sports transmission instead.

 If you have significant upgrades or the stock gears are more for fuel economy (think 90s sports cars) continue to step 2.